spawn08/system-design-interview/image_caption_generator.md

-## Design an image captioning generator.
+## Design a system for generating captions for images

 ## 1. REQUIREMENTS GATHERING